Fact-checked by the Snapmessages editorial team

 Quick Answer

-In June 2025, WhatsApp is the better choice for most users — with over 2 billion active users and default end-to-end encryption on all chats.
+WhatsApp is the better choice for most users, with over 2 billion active users and default end-to-end encryption on all chats.
 Telegram suits users who prioritize large group sizes (up to 200,000 members), file sharing, and customization, but its default chats are not end-to-end encrypted.
 Your best pick depends on whether you value reach or features.

 The Telegram vs WhatsApp debate comes down to a fundamental trade-off: mass adoption versus feature depth.
-WhatsApp, owned by Meta, serves over 2 billion monthly active users globally, making it the world’s dominant messaging platform.
-Telegram, founded by Pavel Durov, has surpassed 900 million monthly active users as of 2024 and continues to grow rapidly.
+WhatsApp, owned by Meta Platforms, serves over 2 billion monthly active users globally, making it the world’s dominant messaging platform.
+Telegram, founded by Pavel Durov, surpassed 900 million monthly active users in 2024 and continues to grow.

 Choosing between these two apps has real consequences for your privacy, communication reach, and daily workflow.
-This guide breaks down security, features, privacy, performance, and use cases — so you can make an informed decision in minutes.
+This guide breaks down security, features, privacy, and performance so you can make an informed decision.

 Key Takeaways